marllonus/php-cloud-files-loader/README.md

 Use it with crontab that to update your files on time interval.

-Change in string file BASE_LOAD_PATH constant for youre path on the site and change LOAD_LINKS member-function for load needed files.
+Change in string file next data:
+1) BASE_LOAD_PATH constant on youre site path;
+2) change LOAD_LINKS member-function for load needed files.

+Load this script on youre web server.
+Set on cronetab loaderstartup.php file.